History of ice hockey: Initial development

-Weston said prohibited high sticking while requiring the puck, a flat block of wood, to remain on ice.
-(Grant says this was likely because the British stick games all involved raised sticks: Irish hurling (or rickets), Scottish shinty and English 'grass' hockey.
-Known for more than eighty years now, Weston's description very clearly falsifies the often repeated claim that a wooden puck was first introduced at the March 3rd 1875 match in Montreal.
-Other claims that rely on the VSR myths are easily corrected, if and when Halifax is considered.
-William Gill, for example, noted that the rubber puck was already in use in Halifax around 1872.
-Nor is it clear if "organized indoor" ice hockey was introduced in Montreal, as per the March 3, 1875 claim.
-Also lost to the general public, is the fact the Halifax Skating Rink opened a full twelve years earlier, in January 1863.
-In 2023, Grant noted about a quarter to a third of the Halifax newspapers have been examined that pertain to the crucial 1863-to-1873 "pre Montreal" era.
-As such, it is far too early to even suggest that the Victoria Skating Rink was indeed the birthplace of indoor hockey.

 In 1876, games played in Montreal were "conducted under the 'Hockey Association' rules"; the Hockey Association was England's field hockey organization.
 In 1877, The Gazette (Montreal) published a list of seven rules, six of which were largely based on six of the Hockey Association's twelve rules, with only minor differences (even the word "ball" was kept); the one added rule explained how disputes should be settled.
 The McGill University Hockey Club, the first ice hockey club, was founded in 1877 (followed by the Quebec Hockey Club in 1878 and the Montreal Victorias in 1881).
 In 1880, the number of players per side was reduced from nine to seven.